Explore the incredibly beautiful and wildlife-rich region of Southern Africa on a budget.

 As we enter Kruger Park the Big Five game viewing adventure begins!
 Our game drive takes us to game-rich areas of this world-famous national park, in search of the Big Five of Africa (lion, leopard, elephant, buffalo and rhino), along with a staggering array of other wild animals and birds.

 Day 17 begins early in the morning, with a refreshing coffee and some rusks (tea biscuits), before setting off into the bush on a game drive.
 Mornings are an excellent time for game viewing as many animals are at their most active in the early morning hours.
-The bulk of our day is spent exploring this untamed wilderness area on game drives, stopping at watering holes en route to spot wildlife and birds.
+The bulk of our day is spent exploring this untamed wilderness area on game drives in our overland truck, stopping at watering holes en route to spot wildlife and birds.

 On both nights we camp inside Kruger Park at a campsite featuring shared facilities with hot and cold water.